 So now you have several online job listing sites to check out in your search for Virtual Assistant jobs – and a couple for freelance writing jobs.
 As we covered earlier, there are certainly some pros and cons to using online job boards, and our recommendation would be to make using these just one of your strategies for sourcing and pitching remote assistant jobs.

 When it comes to finding qualified Virtual Assistant leads, we also have one more resource to share with you.
-Within The #FullyBookedVA System, we post two kinds of leads for our students in our VA Leads program – business owners who make use of our free VA Finder program as well as an ongoing round-up of quality online job listings for Virtual Assistant jobs.
+Within our Virtual Assistant training program, The #FullyBookedVA System, we post two kinds of leads for our students in our VA Leads program – business owners who make use of our free VA Finder program as well as an ongoing round-up of quality online job listings for Virtual Assistant jobs.

 How is VA Leads different from a job listing website?